ElrikGroupCo/docs-flightsayer/flight_subscriptions.md

     + itinerary_id (string, required) - uuid such as `cabb3527-3c77-488e-8306-f8bf38a904ef` identifying the itinerary
     + flight_ids (array[FlightId], required) - array of flight IDs representing the flights in this itinerary
     + target (string, required) - target URL where updates to flight status are sent as a POST request
+    + booking_reference (string, optional) - additional information to be stored along with this itinerary, such as PNR
     + created (timestamp, required) - timestamp at which the subscription was created
     + updated (timestamp, required) - timestamp at which the subscription was last updated

 ## FlightStatusUpdate (object)
 When subscribed to an itinerary, this is the format received at the call back URL provided.

 + Attributes
     + alert (object, required) - information about why this notification is being sent
         + itinerary_id: `2b68dfef-67c1-46db-8789-4d5d82f14838` (string, required) - this itinerary id corresponding to this push notification
+        + booking_reference: `78XNKDS` (string, optional) - optional string such as PNR that references this itinerary
         + change: `initial-status` (PushNotificationChange, required) - the reason this notification is being sent
     + flight (object, required) - detailed information for a flight, and uniquely identifies a single leg
         + id: `DL2009ORDATL1705082330` (FlightId, required) - flight id of this flight